OzanYasin/git-and-github-bootcamp/README.md

 You do not want to rewrite any git history that other people already have.
 It's a pain to reconcile the alternate histories!

 > In order to encounter a **conflict** while rebasing, you should resolve the conflict, add changed files and run `git rebase --continue` to finish rebasing safely.
 If you don't want to do that, you can abort rebasing by running `git rebase --abort`.

+## Cleaning Up History With Interactive Rebase

+Sometimes we want to **rewrite, delete, rename, or even reorder commits** (before sharing them) We can do this using `git rebase`.